 3:00: At the house of Caiaphas, the Sanhedrin (the ruling council of 70 men) has assembled (Matt.
 26:57, Luke 22:54).
 Jesus is made to endure a sham trial (Matt.
 26:59, Mark 14:55).
 Many false witnesses make accusations, but their lies are transparent and Jesus says nothing.
 Finally, Caiaphas says, “I command you to tell us if you are the Son of God.”
 Jesus breaks his silence.
 “You have said so.
 But I say to all of you: From now on you will see the Son of Man sitting at the right hand of God” (Luke 22:69).
 This is enough for Caiaphas.
 Tearing his robe, he accuses Jesus of blasphemy and convinces the Sanhedrin to condemn him to death (Matt.
 26:65).
 The guards blindfold Jesus, spit on him and beat him (Matt.
 26:67, Mark 14:65, Luke 22:63-65).

 5:00: Outside in the courtyard, Peter is recognized by several people as a follower of Jesus.
-However, Peter vigorously denies knowing Christ three times (Matt 26:69-74).
+Three times Peter denies knowing Christ (Matt 26:69-74).

-6:00: Lacking the authority to put Jesus to death, the Sanhedrin set out to enlist the aid of the Roman governor, Pontius Pilate (John 18:31).
+6:00: Lacking the authority to put Jesus to death on a cross, the Sanhedrin set out to enlist the aid of the Roman governor, Pontius Pilate (John 18:31).
 As Jesus is led away, he looks directly at Peter in the courtyard.
 Peter flees, weeping bitterly (Luke 22:61-62).
 Judas too, having learned that Jesus has been condemned to die, is filled with remorse.
-He tries to return the money he was paid and hangs himself (Matt.
+He tries to return the money he was paid then hangs himself (Matt.
 27:3-5).

-6:30: The rulers take Jesus to the governor’s residence.
-Since they refuse to enter the Praetorium, Pilate comes out to meet them (Matt 27:2, Mark 15:1, John 18:28).
+6:30: The chief priests take Jesus to the governor’s residence (Matt 27:2, Mark 15:1).
+Since the Jews refuse to enter the Praetorium, Pilate comes out to meet them (John 18:28).
 Pilate asks the Jews, “What charges are you bringing against this man?”
 The Jews make a number of vague accusations.
 “He’s a criminal, obviously, otherwise we wouldn’t be here” (John 18:30).

-7:30: Herod has heard much about Jesus and is pleased to meet him in person.
+7:30: Herod has heard about Jesus and is pleased to meet him in person.
 Herod hopes to see Jesus perform a miracle (Luke 23:8).
 Herod questions him at length, but Jesus says nothing in reply (Luke 23:9-10).
 The chief priests and law teachers vehemently accuse Jesus of wrongdoing.
-Herod mocks Jesus and dresses him in an elegant robe before sending him back to Pilate (Luke 23:11).
+Herod mocks Jesus.
+He dresses him in an elegant robe and sends him back to Pilate (Luke 23:11).

 8:30: Pilate tells the chief priests and the rulers, that neither he nor Herod have found any evidence for the charges they have made against Jesus.
 “I find no fault in him at all” (John 18:38).
 The governor says he will punish Jesus then release him in accordance with the Passover custom (Luke 23:13-16, John 18:39).
-But stirred up by the chief priests and the elders, the mob shouts for the release of a notorious criminal called Barabbas (Matt.
+Stirred up by the chief priests and the elders, the mob shouts for the release of a notorious criminal called Barabbas (Matt.
 27:15-21).
 Pilate receives a message from his wife: “Have nothing to do with this innocent man” (Matt 27:19).
+She is the only woman to speak at Jesus’ trial.
 Pilate tries three times to release Jesus, but the mob is insistent (Luke 23:22).

-9:00: Fearing a riot, Pilate releases Barabbas and sends Jesus to the Praetorium to have him scourged (Matt 27:27, Mark 15:16, John 19:1).
+9:00: Fearing a riot in a city packed with pilgrims, Pilate releases Barabbas and sends Jesus to the Praetorium to have him scourged (Matt 27:27, Mark 15:16, John 19:1).
 The soldiers twist a crown of thorns and put it on Jesus’ head.
 Pilate presents the bloodied Jesus to the crowd saying, “Behold the man!”
 (John 19:5).
 The chief priests and the rulers whip the crowd into a frenzy.
 “Crucify!
 Crucify!”
 (John 19:6).
 “Why?
 What crime has he committed?” says Pilate.
 But the mob shouted all the louder.
 “Crucify him!”
 (Matt.
 27:3-24).
 Again, Pilate refuses and retreats into his residence to question Jesus further (John 19:9).
 But the Jews at his door will not go away.
 “If you release this man who claims to be a king, you are no friend of Caesar” (John 19:12).

 10:00: Pilate brings Jesus outside and sits in the judgment seat (John 19:13).
 “Shall I crucify your king?” he asks.
 “We have no king but Caesar,” the chief priests reply.
 When Pilate sees he is getting nowhere, he washes his hands in front of the crowd saying, “I am innocent of this man’s blood.”
 The Jews reply, “Let his blood be on us and on our children!”
 (Matt 27:24-25).
 Finally, Pilate condemns Jesus to death (Luke 23:24).